AEP20/P2P-messenger-network-project-2024/README.md

 1. Download or copy the project files.
 2. Install the necessary Python libraries:
     ```bash
-    pip install cryptography requests
+    pip install cryptography requests asyncio
     ```
+3. Ensure your Python environment includes the following standard libraries (usually included by default):
+    - warnings
+    - json
+    - socket
+    - threading
+    - time
+    - random
+    - tkinter
+    - http.server
+    - os
-3. Run the application from the terminal with the following command:
+4. Run the application from the terminal with the following command:
     ```bash
     python gui.py
     ```
-4. Enter a username in the opened window and click the "Save" button.
+5. Enter a username in the opened window and click the "Save" button.

 ## Known Limitations
 - The application only works for users on the same local network.